-The University was founded in 1842 and the first Professor of Physics was hired in 1920.
-Prior to 1934 the department was devoted entirely to teaching service courses for other academic areas, and this remains an important part of our teaching function.
+Hiring of the first Professor of Physics.
+Until 1934 the department was devoted entirely to teaching service courses for other academic areas, and this remains an important part of our teaching function.

 An M.S. degree program in physics was established in 1934, an undergraduate degree in 1937, and a Ph.D. program in 1939.
 The first major research efforts were the construction of a Van de Graaff electron accelerator in 1934 and a somewhat larger one in 1939.
 These were used in some important early work in the electrodisintegration of nuclei.

 By the early 1940s the department had eight faculty members, all with Ph.D.‘s.
 The major areas of research interest were nuclear physics, high-polymer (rubber) physics, theory, and electron emission from metallic surfaces.
 These remained the primary areas of interest until the early 1960s by which time the faculty had grown to about 20 members.
 With the retirement of senior faculty, research in high-polymers and in electron emission had come to an end by the early 1960s.

 A program in low temperature physics and superconductivity was started.
 An important development of this era was the establishment of the Nuclear Structure Laboratory with an eight-MEV tandem accelerator.
 During this period research in theoretical atomic physics developed which led to the hiring of experimentalists in this area during the 1970s and 1980s.
 In the 1980s several faculty members active in semiconductor physics were also added.
 This period saw an increased understanding of the fundamental forces and quark interactions, leading to the founding of a high-energy/particle physics research group in the department.